 1. Sleep deprivation shortens your life expectancy.

-2. Your body causes you to gain weight.
+2. Sleep deprivation makes you gain weight.

-3. A lack of sleep makes you more forgetful.
+3. Sleep deprivation makes you more forgetful.

-What can you do?
 Get more sleep.
-But – we’re here to help you with that.
-If you have a diagnosis of mild to moderate sleep apnea, a SomnoDent oral device may also help you get better sleep as you rest longer.
-Get your body and health in a positive state – working for you instead of against you.
-Give yourself the gift of rest, and find out if you may be at risk for a sleep disorder by taking our quick sleep assessment.
+But, we’re here to help!
+If you’ve been diagnosed with mild to moderate sleep apnea, a SomnoDent oral device may help you sleep better and rest longer.
+Get your body working for you instead of against you.
+Find out if you may be at risk for a sleep disorder by taking our quick sleep assessment.